bioimage-io/bioimageio-chatbot/docs/usage-example.md

 ## Introduction
 Welcome to the world of BioImage.IO Chatbot, a revolutionary conversational assistant designed exclusively for the bioimage community.
 Our chatbot is more than just a virtual conversationalist; it's a sophisticated AI-powered tool that offers personalized, context-aware responses by drawing from a diverse array of databases, tool-specific documentation, and structured data sources.

 The BioImage.IO Chatbot is all about efficiency, knowledge enrichment, and accessibility.
-In this guide, we will walk you through various aspects of its functionality, so you can harness its capabilities to enhance your bioimage analysis experience.
+In this guide, we will walk you through various aspects of its functionality, so you can harness its capabilities to enhance your computational bioimaging experience.
 Whether you're a biologist, bioimage analyst, or developer, this guide is your key to unlocking the full potential of the BioImage.IO Chatbot.

 ## Basic Interaction